paciorek/future-kubernetes/README.md

 #### Option 2

-Alternatively, regardless of using Google Cloud or AWS, you can set up port forwarding between your local machine and the machine from which you started the cluster.
+Alternatively, regardless of using Google Cloud or AWS, you can set up port forwarding between your local machine and the remote machine from which you started the cluster.
 For example, if using Linux or MacOS, you can do this on your local machine:

 ```
 ssh -L 8787:localhost:8787 user@remotemachine
 ```

 and you should then be able to connect to the RStudio instance at 127.0.0.1:8787 in a browser on your local machine.

 For Windows, you should be able to do port forwarding via tools such as Putty.

 ## Troubleshooting